hongshi5186/hongshi5186/README.md

 ### Hi there 👋
 Here is Hong Shi.
 - 🔭 I’m studying at the University of Memphis as a Data Science major student.
-Additionally, I have an undergraduate degree in computer science.
+Additionally, I have an undergraduate degree in Computer Science.
 - 🌱 I’m currently learning Natural Language Processing and some advanced topics in Machine Learning.
 I would like to work as a Data Scientist or Machine Learning Engineer in the future.
 - ⚡ Fun fact in my free time: I enjoy hiking, swimming, traveling, badminton, cooking, skiing, jogging, board games, golf, etc.